|

 Reservoir Dogs) to one of the

 greatest new American directors since Orson Welles.
-25 years on,
+Twenty-five years on,

 Pulp Fiction stands the test of time without breaking a sweat,

 and it probably always will.
-One of the reasons is that it is not
+One reason is that it is not

 set in any specific period or location; it creates its own universe

-based upon an (un)idealized version of L.A.
+based on an (un)idealized version of L.A.
 Another reason is that

 it deals with timeless movie issues, if not necessarily life issues,